brainandforce/Electrum.jl/paper/paper.md

 here}.
 The phases associated with each reflection are encoded in the color of each spot.
 This is compared to a real diffraction pattern obtained for the same compound using Mo-Kα radiation.
-Discrepancies between calculated and real diffraction patterns may be attributed to the DFT calculation being run at zero temperature and the approximations made by choice of the exchange-correlation functional.
+Discrepancies between calculated and real diffraction patterns may be attributed to the DFT calculation being run at zero temperature and the approximations made by choice of pseudopotential and exchange-correlation functional.

 One may verify that the inverse FFT of the FFT of the density grid returns the same values to within floating-point error:

 # Development roadmap

-`Electrum.jl` will seek to integrate itself with `AtomsBase.jl` to allow for easier interoperability with other Julia packages that are used to perform chemical computation, such as `DFTK.jl`.
-This integration will allow other packages to use methods provided by `Electrum.jl` to read files from formats that were previously not supported, particularly the FORTRAN binary outputs from abinit and VASP.
+`Electrum.jl` seeks to integrate itself with `AtomsBase.jl` to allow for easier interoperability with other Julia packages used to perform chemical computation, such as `DFTK.jl`.
+This integration will allow other packages to use methods provided by `Electrum.jl` to read files in formats not supported by those packages, particularly the FORTRAN binary outputs from abinit and VASP.

-Data visualization was a primary consideration for the authors, and while visualization is outside of the scope of `Electrum.jl`, we aim to provide `Makie.jl` plot recipes in the future, allowing for convenient visualization of data structures within Visual Studio Code or other editors.
+Data visualization was a primary consideration for the authors, and while visualization is outside of the scope of `Electrum.jl`, we aim to provide `Makie.jl` plot recipes in the future as part of a supplemental package, allowing for convenient visualization of data structures in editors that can render HTML.

 Further testing and development will also be directed at the use of GPUs to massively parallelize large computations.
 This will leverage the data structures provided by packages such as `CUDA.jl`,